It’s a Great Time To Buy a Home

-Start your research by using our simple mortgage calculators below to see whether you can afford to pay the monthly mortgage on the kinds of houses you have in mind.
+Please note that Maloof Properties is not a lender.
+However, consider using a simple mortgage calculator (available online or through a lender) to see whether you can roughly afford to pay the monthly mortgage on the kinds of homes you have in mind.

 We also encourage you to make application with a lender before you start looking for a home.
 This is called getting pre-approved for a loan; it will tell you exactly how much you can afford and may make the closing process go faster.

 But, remember that owning a home involves more than a monthly mortgage.
 You’ll also have to consider money you’ll need to have at hand when you make an offer, when you close on a home and on a monthly basis after the home is yours.